Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 Pain is a common underlying cause of older dog bites, according to the American Veterinary Medical Association.

-Pain can be caused by medical issues associated with normal aging, like joint pain or arthritis, bone and muscle deterioration, dental issues, flare ups from old injuries.
-Or, it can result from undiagnosed medical conditions, like cancer.
+Pain can be caused by medical issues associated with the process of aging, like joint pain or arthritis, bone and muscle deterioration, dental issues, or flare ups from old injuries.
+Or it can result from medical conditions, like cancer.

 Observing their body language and out-of-the-ordinary animal behaviors can help you determine whether pain may be an issue.
 Older dog pain can manifest in a variety of ways, including: